catdawg/FES2010/README.md

 If you wish to edit the controls yourself you will unfortunately have to compile the game yourself, the controls are present in the Controller.cs file.

 Current controls are:

-WARNING: some keyboards don't allow many keys to be pressed at the same time.
-Sorry if sometimes it might seem it isn't shooting or something, specially if you are playing Player VS Player.

 Player1: